 Table of Contents

-Other drugs of abuse can also affect the eyes, but heroin and opioids are unique in causing the constriction of the pupils.
-In fact, most other substances will cause the pupils to dilate, or enlarge.
-The pupil constriction in heroin users happens when the heroin attaches to the opioid receptors in the brain and alters the central nervous system.
-When the pupils constrict, called miosis, it means that the heroin has affected the parasympathetic functions of the autonomic nervous system.
+Other drugs of abuse can also affect the eyes.
+But opiates are unique in causing the pupils to constrict.
+In fact, most other drugs will cause the pupils to dilate, or enlarge.
+When heroin is used the pupil constricts as the drug latches on to the receptors in the brain.
+The drug then alters the central nervous system.
+When the pupils constrict, it means that the drug has affected the nervous system functions.

-Heroin is derived from morphine, a natural byproduct of particular poppy plants in regions like Afghanistan, Colombia, and Burma.
-Opium is produced through the fluid that seeps out of the poppy seedpod and is then dried into a resin product.
+Heroin is derived from morphine.
+Morphine is a product of poppy plants in certain regions of the world.
+Opium is made with the fluid that seeps out of the poppy seedpod.
+The fluid is then dried into a resin product.

-Heroin is a highly addictive substance that leads to rapidly increased tolerance to the drug, resulting in increased usage in an effort to continue to experience the initial euphoric high.
-Heroin use causes a powerful reaction in the brain’s chemistry, attaching to opioid receptors in the pain and pleasure centers.
-A flood of dopamine leads to the “rush” that is felt upon injecting heroin, snorting or smoking heroin.
+This drug is highly addictive.
+Soon the drug begins to lose its effect.
+This results in increased usage in an effort to get the high once felt.
+Heroin use causes a strong reaction in the brain.
+It affects the pain and pleasure centers of the brain.
+A flood of dopamine leads to the “rush” that is felt when using heroin.